Irrigation in Iran: Project to transfer Caspian Sea water to central regions

 According to the plan, water will be transferred from Sari to the city of Semnan within 24 months (starting April 2012).
 The plan aims to provide central provinces with water for industrial and agricultural purposes at a cost of $1.5 billion.
 Once the plan comes on stream, some 500 million cubic meters of water will be transferred per annum.
-After desalination at the point of origin in the Caspian sea, it will be transported through a 500 km pipeline to the central Kavir desert, bringing about 200 million cubic meters (7,062 cubic feet) of water per year.
+After desalination at the point of origin in the Caspian Sea, it will be transported through a 500 km pipeline to the central Kavir desert, bringing about 200 million cubic meters (7,062 cubic feet) of water per year.

 Nearly 14 percent Iran's territory is desert and suffers from prolonged droughts.

 The Caspian Sea is shared by Iran, Russia, Kazakhstan, Azerbaijan and Turkmenistan.
 Its salinity is about a third of that of sea water.

-More ambitious projects have been envisaged or proposed in recent years, such as transferring water by digging a canal between the Caspian Sea and the Persian Gulf.